taikoxyz/docs/src/content/docs/guides/receive-tokens.md

 title: Receive tokens
 ---

 This guide will help you receive testnet tokens.
-You can see all the deployed tokens in the [contract address reference](/network-reference/contract-address-reference).
+You can see all the deployed tokens in the [network address reference](/network-reference/addresses).

 ## Prerequisites